ibm-cloud-docs/codeengine/subscription-tutorial.md

 Tutorials might incur costs.
 Use the Cost Estimator to generate a cost estimate based on your projected usage.
 {: note}

-## Determine your ping interval
+## Determine your cron interval
-{: #determine-ping-interval}
+{: #determine-cron-interval}
 {: step}

-The ping (cron) event producer generates events at regular intervals.
+The cron event producer generates events at regular intervals.
 This interval can be scheduled by minute, hour, day, or month or a combination of several different time intervals.
 {: shortdesc}

-Ping uses a standard crontab to specify interval details, in the format `* * * * *`, which stands for minute, hour, day of month, month, and day of week.
+Cron uses a standard crontab to specify interval details, in the format `* * * * *`, which stands for minute, hour, day of month, month, and day of week.
 For example, to schedule an event for midnight, specify `0 0 * * *`.
 To schedule an event for every Friday at midnight, specify `0 0 * * FRI`.

 For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.

-You can set your ping interval by using the `--schedule` option with the **`subscription ping`** command, as shown in Step 3.
-If you do not specify the `--schedule` option, then by default, the ping event is sent every minute of every day.
+You can set your cron interval by using the `--schedule` option with the **`subscription cron`** command, as shown in Step 3.
+If you do not specify the `--schedule` option, then by default, the cron event is sent every minute of every day.

 ## Create your app
 {: #create-app}
 {: step}

-Create your application called `ping-app` with the [**`ibmcloud ce app create`**](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.
+Create your application called `cron-app` with the [**`ibmcloud ce app create`**](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.
 This app pulls an image that is called `ping` that is available from public Docker Hub and always has at least one instance that is running (`--min-scale=1`).
 This app logs each event as it arrives, showing the full set of HTTP Headers and HTTP Body payload.
 {: shortdesc}

 ```
-ibmcloud ce app create --name ping-app --image ibmcom/ping --min-scale=1
+ibmcloud ce app create --name cron-app --image ibmcom/ping --min-scale=1
 ```
 {: pre}

-Run `ibmcloud ce application get --name ping-app` to verify that your app is in a `Ready` state.
+Run `ibmcloud ce application get --name cron-app` to verify that your app is in a `Ready` state.

 You can find more information about this app at [Ping readme file](https://github.com/IBM/CodeEngine/tree/main/ping){: external}.